Anti-Submarine Warfare Frigate (Royal Netherlands Navy): Sensors and processing systems

 The Anti-Submarine Warfare Frigates will be equipped with the Above Water Warfare System (AWWS).
 This system consists of a dual-band (X/S-band) radar suite and an integrated fire-control suite that allows frigates via advanced software to automatically decide what kind of defence needs to be deployed against incoming threats, which could range from guiding naval gunfire to missiles.
 The AWWS is based on the SM400 Block 2 S-band air surveillance radar and the APAR Block 2 X-band fire control radar.
 Furthermore, it also includes the Scout Mk3 low detectability naval surveillance radar, the Mirador Mk EO FCS and the Gatekeeper Mk2 360° EO observation sensor.

 In addition, the ships will be equipped with the Terma Scanter 6002 Surveillance Radar.
 This radar features X-band technology and has multi-frequency capabilities and small target detection algorithms.
 The combat management system (CMS) of the ASWF will be developed by Maritime IT Department (Dutch: Afdeling Maritieme IT) of the Royal Netherlands Navy.
 The frigates will also be equipped with a NAVICS integrated communications system of Rohde & Schwarz.

 Unmanned systems

 In April 2024 it was reported that the Dutch Ministry of Defence together with Dutch Naval Design (DND) will develop an unmanned surface vessel (USV) that will be deployed from the ASWFs.
 The USV will be around 12 meters long and focus on Anti-Submarine Warfare (ASW).
 It is expected to have an active dipping sonar and a minimum endurance of at least 96 hours.
 The vessel will be carried in the mission bay of the ASWF and be launched and recovered via a cradle-type system.

+Dutch Naval Design was commissioned to develop the system in July 2026, and it will be equipped with the Thales FLASH dipping sonar (usually used from ASW helicopters).